Common Troubleshooting Issues

 About the project

-llmware is © 2023-2024 by AI Bloks.
+is © 2023-2024 by AI Bloks.

 Contributing

 Please first discuss any change you want to make publicly, for example on GitHub via raising an issue or starting a new discussion.
-You can also write an email or start a discussion on our Discrod channel.
+You can also write an email or start a discussion on our Discord channel.
 Read more about becoming a contributor in the GitHub repo.

 Code of conduct

-We welcome everyone into the llmware community.
+community.
 View our Code of Conduct in our GitHub repository.

-llmware and AI Bloks
+and AI Bloks

-llmware is an open source project from AI Bloks - the company behind llmware.
+.
 The company offers a Software as a Service (SaaS) Retrieval Augmented Generation (RAG) service.
 AI Bloks was founded by Namee Oberst and Darren Oberst in October 2022.

 License

-llmware is distributed by an Apache-2.0 license.
+is distributed by an Apache-2.0 license.